Zentroz/Web3Task-Internship-Assignment/readme.md

 - Ball velocity must align with the surface tangent direction.
 - Ball speed must remain above a configurable threshold.
-- The threshold value used in the submitted build is **5**.

 ## Velocity Assistance

 If the follow requirements are met:

 - The current velocity is projected relative to the surface normal.
-- This projection smooths out traversal along curved geometry.
-- The result is more natural and stable movement across surfaces.
+- The result is more smooth and stable movement across curves.

 ## Failed Surface Hit